CakeDC/cakephp-phppm/README.md

 Alpha.
 Please use at your own risk.

-CakePHP Bridge to use with PHP-PM project.
+CakePHP Bridge to use with PHP-PM project (https://github.com/php-pm/php-pm).

 Requirements
 ------------